Make a referral

 A good rehabilitation package is designed to help the patient regain a level of independence which cannot be achieved while heavily reliant on others.
 It may enable them to regain their role as a parent, return to work or start training in a new area/occupation.

-reach recommend that at an early stage in the rehabilitation process the clinician identifies with their patient what they would like to change and discuss the best way of doing this.
+Reach recommends that at an early stage in the rehabilitation process, the clinician identifies with their patient what they would like to change and discuss the best way of doing this.
 For example:

 • Coping with anxious/stressful situations is a frequent problem and a good package can address ways of internally using strategies or utilising emotional cues to cope better when stress arises.

-• Memory problems can be addressed either internally, using external techniques or addressing environmental modifications such as introduction to appropriate Smart phone Apps.
+• Memory problems can be addressed either internally, using external techniques or by addressing environmental modifications such as introduction to appropriate Smartphone Apps.

 How can Care, Support and Rehabilitation work together?